alexarmerov/SARS-CoV-2/docs/Configuration.md

 #### 3. Data
 <p align="justify">
 The input files to the pipeline are located in the data subdirectory.
 These are Sequence Read Archive (SRA) files, a format for high throughput sequencing data.
 The limit of the number of samples that can be analyzed is determined by the computational resources of the user.
-Before running the pipeline please uncompress the test data with the following commands:
+Before running the pipeline, please uncompress the test data with the following commands:
  </p>

 ```